 (Hear Prog Organ - this links to a page with many music files played on many different simulated organs)

 Prog Organ is a digital 'virtual pipe organ' (VPO) system using a PC as described in the article Digital organs using off-the-shelf technology, and used in the article Re-creating Vanished Organs.
 Many different organs have been simulated and examples of their sounds can be heard here.
 It is essentially a very fast software 'relay' which takes the signals from all the usual controls on a standard organ console (keys, stops, couplers, pistons, swell pedals, etc) and maps them into a form compatible with an arbitrary number of MIDI-controlled music synthesisers such as computer sound cards or software synthesisers.
 Provided Windows recognises a device as a MIDI synth, it can be used with Prog Organ.
-When first developed it was offered as freeware, first as a simple command line program but later with a more convenient Windows graphical user interface as shown at the bottom of this page.
-It was later withdrawn because the effort involved in supporting it as freeware for a growing user base became impractical.
-Offering it for sale was not an option because that would have meant setting up a business, which was not what I wanted to do although I continue to support existing users.
+When first developed it was offered as freeware, but it was later withdrawn because the effort involved in supporting it for a growing user base became impractical.

 The most important aspect of Prog Organ, as with any other VPO or digital organ, is the quality of the sound samples loaded into it.
 This is because it was designed to be a musical instrument rather than merely a software toy.
 Furthermore, it was designed so that its operation would be completely transparent to the performer, in particular by not significantly increasing the latency (time delay) of whatever synthesisers are used with it.
 This is achieved by a feature unique to Prog Organ in which the console contacts are scanned using one of the standard ports on the PC rather than the computer merely acting as a passive receiver for MIDI messages as the organ is played.
 This enables the entire console to be scanned at a constant rate of several hundred times per second, meaning that the additional delay contributed by Prog Organ itself is below five milliseconds even for the 'densest' music consisting of heavy chords played using many stops and octave couplers at high speed.
 The scan rate is independent of computer speed.
 By contrast, MIDI is an inherently slow system whose latency increases as the demands placed on it by the performer increase.
 Together with fast hardware synths such as those in good quality sound cards, the overall latency of the system is maintained well below 20 milliseconds with a medium-performance PC and therefore it is not subjectively noticeable.
 This can be compared to the latency of a good pipe organ electric action, which is not below 50 milliseconds.
 However MIDI can also be used as an alternative input option if desired.